MTV Idol

 MTV Idol was founded in 2005 to serve French territories and was a retro channel and featured rerun of very popular cult broadcasting and programming of the MTV era including those of MTV Unplugged and reruns of popular series notably Beavis and Butt-Head.
-MTV Idol formed a package offering with other affiliated channels MTV, MTV Base and MTV Pulse.
-It was also available since 20 October 2009 until its cancellation on PlayStation Portable format.
+MTV Idol formed a package offering with other affiliated channels such as MTV, MTV Base and MTV Pulse.
+It was also available from 20 October 2009 until its cancellation on PlayStation Portable format.

 MTV Idol ceased broadcasting in France on November 17, 2015, along with MTV Base and MTV Pulse, to be replaced by French version of MTV Hits and the new My MTV service.